Diego Arias (Colombian footballer)

-Diego Alejandro Arias Hincapié (born June 16, 1985) is a Colombian footballer who currently plays for Atlético Huila as a defensive midfielder.
+Diego Alejandro Arias Hincapié (born June 16, 1985) is a Colombian former footballer who played as a defensive midfielder.
+He is the current manager of Atlético Nacional.

 Club career

 In January 2011, Arias left Colombia and signed a 1.5-year contract with PAOK, after captaining Once Caldas to the Colombian championship.

 International career

 On 15 November 2011, Arias made his debut for the senior Colombia national team against Argentina, replacing Jackson Martinez.